 - A. Outlines the university goals for public art in the university and notes alignment with the Alaska State Council on the Arts. - B. Requires a public art line item ranging from one-half to one percent of the construction budget in the project budget for each capital project.
-(Reformats item A.5 to emphasize the requirement for budgeting for public art.) - C. Requires selection of artwork through capital appropriations to be determined by an autonomous committee appointed by the Chancellor of the project location.
-Requires acceptance of donations of major works of art unless specifically prohibited by the funding authority. - D. Authorizes each appropriate chancellor to make provisions for management and maintenance of the public art collection.
+(Reformats item A.5 to clarify establishing a project budget for public art.) - C. Requires selection of artwork through capital appropriations to be determined by an autonomous committee appointed by the Chancellor of the project location.
+Requires acceptance of donations of major works of art unless specifically prohibited by the funding authority. - D. Authorizes each appropriate chancellor to make provisions for inventory management and maintenance of the public art collection.

-(Adds new item.
-Intent is to ensure adequate management of the collection.)
+(Adds new item to ensure adequate management of the collection.)

+REGENTS' POLICY

-REGENTS' POLICY PART V - FINANCE AND BUSINESS MANAGEMENT Chapter 05.12 - Capital Planning and Facilities Management
+PART V - FINANCE AND BUSINESS MANAGEMENT Chapter 05.12 - Capital Planning and Facilities Management